Charcot-Marie-Tooth disease: CMT2, CMT4, and others

 Disulfiram additionally shows strong activity against Lyme disease spirochetes in a high throughput search.
-A retrospective open label review of “high-dose” (≥ 4 mg/kg/day) and “low-dose” (< 4 mg/kg/day) treatment was performed in 71 chronic Lyme disease patients; 67 completed the trial (12).
+A retrospective open-label review of “high-dose” (4 mg/kg/day or greater) and “low-dose” (less than 4 mg/kg/day) treatment was performed in 71 chronic Lyme disease patients; 67 completed the trial (12).
 Gao and colleagues reported that 92% had symptomatic improvement.
 Toxicity in the high-dose group included fatigue (66.7%), psychiatric symptoms (48.5%), peripheral neuropathy (27.3%), and mild-to-moderate elevation of liver enzymes (15.2%).
 Patients with preexisting neuropathy were preferentially in the low-dose group.
-They reported all but 1 patient had neuropathy symptoms resolve but no neurologic or electrodiagnostic studies were mentioned (12).
+They reported all but one patient had neuropathy symptoms resolve but no neurologic or electrodiagnostic studies were mentioned (12).
 They suggested randomized trials are warranted.